kubernetes-sigs/cluster-api-provider-openstack/docs/config.md

 ```

 ## Security Groups

+In `OpenStackCluster` (cluster.yaml) there is a boolean option called `managedSecurityGroups` that, if set to `true`, will create a default set of security groups for the cluster.
+These are meant for a "standard" setup, and might not be suitable for every environment.
+Please review the rules below before you use them.

+**NOTE**: For now, there is no way to automatically use these rules, which makes them a bit cumbersome to use, this will be possible in the near future.

+The rules created are:

+* A rule for the controlplane machine, that allows access from everywhere to port 22 and 443.
+* A rule for all the machines, both the controlplane and the nodes that allow all traffic between members of this group.

 In machines.yaml, you can specify openstack security groups to be applied to each server in the `securityGroups` section of the YAML.
 You can specify the security group in 3 ways: by ID, by Name, or by filters.
 When you specify a security group by ID it will always return 1 security group or an error if it fails to find the security group specified.
 Please note that it is possible to add more than one security group to your machine when using Name or a Filter to specify it.
 The following filters are available to you:

   - TenantID